alvin-anto/Ants-and-Beetles-Game/README.md

 - Ant.cpp: The implementation file for the Ant class, containing the move and breed functions.
 - Beetle.h: The header file for the Beetle class, which inherits from the Creature class.
 - Beetle.cpp: The implementation file for the Beetle class, containing the move and breed functions.
+- main.cpp: The main class that creates the gameboard and plays the game

 **Usage**